newrushbolt/alertmanager-openresty-filter/README.md

 All the project teams has the same alertmanager.
 This happened to be very convinient for monitoring team to collect and route all the alerts from different Prometheuses in one HA cluster of Alertmanagers.

-Theese Alertmanagers has no authorization proxies or even basic auth.
+These Alertmanagers has no authorization proxies or even basic auth.
 Monitoring team wasn't concerned much about it for security reasons, but they wanted to minimize consequences in case of human error.

 They wanted to make custom rules about "which silences could be created and how **wide** can they be".